 As a sought-after teacher aide for children with severe spectrum disorders, my sister Katie was no stranger to disability.
-Having battled chronic Lyme disease as a young adult, she had first-hand experience with physical and cognitive challenges that helped her earn the trust of her students and the respect of her peers.
+Having battled chronic Lyme disease as a young adult, she had first-hand experience with disabilities that helped her earn the trust of her students and the respect of her peers.

 But nothing could have prepared her for the trials that would unfold when she suddenly became disabled again in 2015 — when she was nearly 7 months pregnant with her first child.
 Leaving work on a wintry evening, she slipped on ice in the parking lot and fell backwards on her head, sustaining a concussion that has led to a long-term disability.

 Now a mother of two boys with a growing business as an at-home beauty consultant, Katie has learned to live with her disability, but her struggle still continues on many fronts.
-Here she shares her experience at the intersection of disability, pregnancy and maternity leave, what makes her feel empowered as a disabled woman, and how non-disabled people can be supportive and accommodating allies.
+Here she shares her experience at the difficult intersection of disability and pregnancy, what makes her feel empowered as a disabled woman, and how non-disabled people can be supportive and accommodating allies.

 – Meghan Feeks, Co-chair, DAUK Women’s Caucus